Best places to Visit India in the Month of July

-Valley of flower is famous for waterfalls, landscapes, endangered animals and of course flowers.
+Valley of the flower is famous for waterfalls, landscapes, endangered animals, and of course flowers.
 Flower bloom is at its peak during monsoon so July is the best time to visit the Valley of Flowers when you can see the full place blooming indeed looks like heaven on earth.

-If you want to visit some cultural event than visiting Puri is the best option to witness Lord Jagannath Rath Yatra.
+If you want to visit some cultural event then visiting Puri, Odisha is the best option to witness Lord Jagannath Rath Yatra.

 Agra, Uttar Pradesh

-July is off season of tourism, the timing is perfect as the crowds begin to thin and good deals are available on hotels.
+July is the off-season of tourism, the timing is perfect as the crowds begin to thin and good deals are available on hotels.
 The scenery will be particularly green and beautiful, which you can enjoy between showers.